-If you do not disable the promotional ads, they might be irrelevant to your search results, which could result in a bad user experience.
+If you do not disable the promotional ads, they might be irrelevant to your search results, resulting in a bad user experience.

 The quality of search results is good if not excellent.

 To protect your privacy, it offers an “Anonymous view“.
 You can either select to visit the web pages using a proxy to hide your IP or without it.
 You also get to change the theme of the search engine.
-Well, I did enjoy my switch to the “Night” theme and the default theme looks good as well.
+Well, I did enjoy my switch to the “Night” theme and the default theme also looks good.

-There’s also an interesting option with the help of which, you can have a separate copy of your browser settings by generating a custom URL.
-This method does not store any cookie.
+There’s also an interesting option with the help of which you can have a separate copy of your browser settings by generating a custom URL.
+This method does not store any cookies.
 But, if you want to save your browser settings with a cookie, the settings go away if you clear the cookies.

-Also, with the revenue they make, they support children who do not have the privilege of getting educated while also helping them survive.
+Also, with their revenue, they support children who do not have the privilege of getting educated while helping them survive.

 searX is an interesting search engine – which is technically defined as a “metasearch engine”.
 In other words, it uses other search engines and accumulates the results of your queries in one place.
 It does not store your search data being an open-source metasearch engine at the same time.
 You can review the source code, contribute, or even customize it as your own metasearch engine hosted on your server.